Péter Nádas: Works

 After publishing volumes of short stories, he published his first novel The End of a Family Story in 1977.

-He published his second novel, A Book of Memories in 1986.
+Nádas published his second novel, A Book of Memories in 1986.
 It took Nádas twelve years to write this book.
-The epigraph of this novel is from the Gospel according to John: "But he spoke of the temple of his body" (John, 2.21).
+The epigraph of this novel is from the Gospel of John: "But he spoke of the temple of his body" (John 2:21).
 In this novel, Nádas describes the world as a system of relations linking human bodies to each other.
-This book earned Nádas comparisons to Proust.
+This book earned Nádas comparisons to Marcel Proust.

-He published his latest novel, the three-volume Parallel Stories (I: The Mute Realm, II: In the Very Depth of the Night, III: The Breath of Freedom) in 2005.
-This novel is a multitude of independent stories that melt into one single narrative.
-It took Nádas eighteen years to complete this book.
+He published the three-volume Parallel Stories (I: The Mute Realm, II: In the Very Depth of the Night, III: The Breath of Freedom) in 2005.
+This novel has a multitude of independent stories that melt into one single narrative.
+It took Nádas eighteen years to complete.
 The novel has been described as "a virtuoso combination of nineteenth-century high realism with the experimentalism of the nouveau roman", while "the real narrative is that of bodies' actions on one another, their attraction and desires, their mutual memories" (Gábor Csordás).
 The plot is constructed around the histories of two families: one—the Lippay-Lehrs, who are Hungarian, the other—the Döhrings, who are German.
 These two main threads link irregularly up to one another via specific events or figures.

-Nádas' other novels include Lovely Tale of Photography, Yearbook, On Heavenly and Earthly Love, and A Dialogue with Richard Swartz.
-Death is a recurrent theme in Nádas' work, particularly in Own Death, based on his experience of clinical death.
+Nádas's other novels include Lovely Tale of Photography, Yearbook, On Heavenly and Earthly Love, and A Dialogue with Richard Swartz.
+Death is a recurrent theme in Nádas's work, particularly in Own Death, based on his experience of clinical death.

 His writing has been described as intellectual, detailed, strong, innovative, and demanding.
-He is the winner of the Würth-Preis für Europäische Literatur in 2014.
+He was the winner of the Würth-Preis für Europäische Literatur in 2014.
 A volume of interviews with Péter Nádas, by Zsófia Mihancsik (Nincs mennyezet, nincs födém) was published in 2006.